 Mobile Noise Monitoring

-The MAC owns and operates a permanent system of 39 Remote Monitoring Towers (RMT) that are located in the neighborhoods underlying the flight patterns that are used by aircraft arriving at and departing from Minneapolis-St. Paul International Airport (MSP).
+The MAC owns and operates a permanent system of 39 Remote Monitoring Towers (RMT) that are located in the neighborhoods underlying the flight paths of aircraft arriving at and departing from Minneapolis-St. Paul International Airport (MSP).
 Occasionally the MAC receives requests from community members who would like to have additional noise monitoring data collected through the use of mobile noise monitoring devices.
 Often these requests pertain to measuring MSP aircraft noise impacts on property privately owned by a resident.

 The MSP Noise Oversight Committee (NOC) discussed this matter during its meetings in March, May and July 2012 and determined that specific goals and a well-defined purpose for mobile noise monitoring must be provided with each request.
 Criteria for mobile noise monitoring requests were established and approved by the NOC on July 11, 2012.
 These criteria must be met before objective consideration of a mobile noise monitoring request can be completed by the NOC.
 These criteria are described below.